orbitdb-archive/orbit-db-store/README.md

 ```

 ### Creating Custom Data Stores
 You can create a custom data stores that stores data in a way you need it to.
-To do this, you need to import `orbit-db-store` to your custom store and extend your store ckass from orbit-db-store's `Store`.
+To do this, you need to import `orbit-db-store` to your custom store and extend your store class from orbit-db-store's `Store`.
 Below is the `orbit-db-kvstore` which is a custom data store for `orbit-db`.

 *TODO: describe indices and how they work*